Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

   </tr>
   <tr>
     <td class="odd">
-      bind multiple gui elements to single source of truth in model
+      bind multiple GUI elements to a single source of truth in the model
     </td>
     <td class="odd">
-      changes in model will cause a change in gui<br/>
+      changes in model will cause a change in UI<br/>
       &rarr; Performance issue
     </td>
   </tr>